shipmonk-rnd/phpstan-rules/README.md

 ```

 ### forbidNotNormalizedType
-- Reports any PhpDoc or native type that is not normalized, which can be:
+- Reports PhpDoc or native type that is not normalized, which can be:
   - when child and parent appears in its union or intersection
   - when same type appears multiple times in its union or intersection
   - when DNF is not used
     - configurable by `checkDisjunctiveNormalForm`
+  - supports:
+    - parameter typehints & `@param` phpdoc
+    - return typehint & `@return` phpdoc
+    - property typehint & `@var` phpdoc
+    - inline `@var` phpdoc
+    - `@throws` phpdoc
+    - multi-catch statements
 - Main motivation here is that PHPStan normalizes all types before analysis, so it is better to see it in codebase the same way PHPStan does

 ```php